 - ALPHA – Sets the level for confidence limits (default is 0.05)

-Statistical keywords are used to calculate statistical measures like mean, median and standard deviation.
+Statistical keywords are used to calculate mean, median and standard deviation measures.
 You can find the list of Statistical keywords on the SAS documentation website.

 Using the CLASS statement